s0up33/firmware_comparison/README.md

 ## Summary

-`firmware_comparison` automates the process of unpacking two MikroTik RouterOS firmware packages, computing SHA-256 hashes on each file, and reporting exactly what’s been added, removed, or modified between versions—making QA and security audits fast and reliable.
+This tool automates the process of unpacking two MikroTik RouterOS firmware packages, computing SHA-256 hashes on each file, and reporting exactly what’s been added, removed, or modified between versions—making QA and security audits fast and reliable.

 ---